Programmable Robot Kits for Young Kids

 3) Is there a way to provide programmable robot kits to kids without screen-time?

 - Introducing coding and sequencing doesn’t necessarily have to include screen-time.
-Young students can go through the process of planning what they want their robot to do through the Engineering Design Process – Ask – Imagine – Plan – Create – Test & Improve – Share.
+Young students can go through the process of planning and programming what they want their robot to do through the Engineering Design Process – Ask – Imagine – Plan – Create – Test & Improve – Share.

 “Students in the tangible KIBO group scored higher across all four computational thinking categories in comparison to the [screen-based programming] group.”
 (Pugnali et al., 2017)